Trump's Board of Peace has several invited leaders trying to figure out how it'll work

 Israeli far-right Finance Minister Bezalel Smotrich on Monday dismissed the Board of Peace as a raw deal for Israel and called for its dissolution.

-“It is time to explain to the president that his plan is bad for the State of Israel and to cancel it," Smotrich said at a ceremony inaugurating the new Yatziv settlement in the occupied West Bank.
+“It is time to explain to the president that his plan is bad for the State of Israel and to cancel it," Smotrich said.
 "Gaza is ours, its future will affect our future more than anyone else’s.
 We will take responsibility for what happens there, impose military administration, and complete the mission.”

+Netanyahu said later on Monday that while there are differences with the U.S. about the composition of the advisory committee accompanying the next phase in Gaza, it would not harm his relationship with Trump.

+“There will not be Turkish soldiers and Qatari soldiers in the (Gaza) Strip,” he said.

-On Saturday, the office of Israeli Prime Minister Benjamin Netanyahu said the formation of the committee wasn’t coordinated with the Israeli government and “is contrary to its policy” without clarifying what its objections were.
-Israel hasn’t been invited to join the committee, unlike Turkey, a key regional rival.
+Netanyahu's office earlier said the formation of an executive board that will work to carry out the vision of the Board of Peace wasn’t coordinated with the Israeli government and “is contrary to its policy” without clarifying its objections.
+Turkey, a key regional rival, is among those invited to join the committee.

 The final list

-Note: This story was first published on Jan.
-19, 2026.
-It was updated on Jan.
-20, 2026, to make clear that the IPC figure cited was released in December but assessed the situation in October and November.